Skip to main content

 “This will really build on our current relationship with EASM, and it’s going to bring some good attention to LeBow not just locally but internationally for our work fostering DEI and dedicating resources to that area,” Maxcy says.

-Other aspects will address preparing the next generation of managers who will be responsible for implementing new sustainable policies and strategies and will tie together various topics — climate change, educating the future workforce, working with young people to scale up their capacity, increasing digital abilities and access — into a forward-looking framework.
+Other aspects of the project will address preparing the next generation of managers who will be responsible for implementing new sustainable policies and strategies and will tie together various topics — climate change, educating the future workforce, working with young people to scale up their capacity, increasing digital abilities and access — into a forward-looking framework.

 “It really broadens the capabilities of what we’ve been doing from both a theoretical research perspective and a practical perspective,” Levine said.